Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 To just compile a single test, do (for example): scons test_suite=heart/test/bidomain/TestBidomainProblem.hpp compile_only=1

-///\todo mention the existence of an intel production build and give a link to installation instructions??

 Note that if you scons build=<SOMETHING>, the webpage to go to is file:///<CHASTE_CODE_DIRECTORY>/testoutput/<NAME_OF_YOUR_COMPUTER>.<SOMETHING>/index.html for example: file:///home/scratch/chaste-code/testoutput/msc30.ecs.ox.ac.uk.GccOpt/index.html

 ========== Creating an executable ==========